aristanetworks/anta/README.md

 ## About this repository

 This repository has automation content to test Arista devices.
+It could be use for an NRFU (Network Ready For Use) testing or on a production network.

 To run these tests, once you are done with the requirements described below, you simply need to indicate your devices name in a text file and the tests you would like to run in a YAML file.
 Here's an [example](tests.yaml).